In this article, we’re going to tell you everything you need to know about White Day.

 What is White Day?

-White Day is a romantic holiday celebrated one month after Valentine’s day.
-It is a way for men to respond to the gifts they received from women on Valentine’s Day.
+It’s is a romantic holiday celebrated one month after Valentine’s day.
+The day is seen as an “answer day” in response to gifts they received from women on Valentine’s Day.

 When is White Day in Korea celebrated?